 The Standing Committee consideration of the draft budgets is the first stage in the Strategic Plan review process.
 This stage is an opportunity for Standing Committees to review those budgets which they have responsibility for and to set priorities.

-The sub-budgets which are circulated with the agenda and which the Community and Leisure Committee is responsible for are:
+The sub-budget which is circulated with the agenda and which the Parks, Gardens and Waterways Committee is responsible for is the: